-- Oracle is offering free access to online learning content and certifications for a broad array of users for Oracle Cloud Infrastructure and Oracle Autonomous Database until May 15, 2020.
+- Oracle offered free access to online learning content and certifications for a broad array of users for Oracle Cloud Infrastructure and Oracle Autonomous Database until May 15, 2020.

-- Oracle is partnering with Zoom Video Communications to help support its growth and evolving business needs as Zoom works provide an essential service to its customers.
+- Oracle partnered with Zoom Video Communications to help support its growth and evolving business needs as Zoom works provide an essential service to its customers.

-- Oracle employees have launched virtual volunteering projects to support nonprofits and schools in their communities.
+- Oracle employees launched virtual volunteering projects to support nonprofits and schools in their communities.

-- Oracle is providing free access to Oracle Financial Statement Planning to all existing Oracle Planning Cloud customers to help customers adapt to changing market conditions with financial planning and scenario modeling tools.
+- Oracle provided free access to Oracle Financial Statement Planning to all existing Oracle Planning Cloud customers to help customers adapt to changing market conditions with financial planning and scenario modeling tools.

 - Oracle Hospitality surveyed more than 1,800 hotel executives and 4,600 consumers to understand how evolving expectations and actions during the COVID-19 pandemic are shaping the travel and hospitality industry.

-- Oracle is offering a free restaurant analytics assessment to provide personalized guidance to restaurants of all sizes as they work to reopen and recover from the impacts of COVID-19.
+- Oracle offered a free restaurant analytics assessment to provide personalized guidance to restaurants of all sizes as they work to reopen and recover from the impacts of COVID-19.

-- Oracle providing free access to its Workforce Health and Safety solution to current Oracle Human Capital Management Cloud customers until the pandemic is over.
+- Oracle provided free access to its Workforce Health and Safety solution to current Oracle Human Capital Management Cloud customers until the end of the pandemic.
 The module helps manage key workplace health and safety issues and answer critical response questions.

 - Oracle developed an online system, the CoVPN Volunteer Screening Registry, to help the US National Institute of Allergy and Infectious Diseases and pharmaceutical company Moderna recruit 30,000 volunteers for the largest clinical trial to date of their COVID-19 vaccine.

-- PTC is making its Vuforia Chalk augmented reality (AR) remote support and collaboration technology available at no cost until June 30, 2020.
-Learn more about Chalk here.
+- PTC made its Vuforia Chalk augmented reality (AR) remote support and collaboration technology available at no cost through August 31, 2020.

 - PTC University will provide unlimited access to eLearning courses for their customers during the COVID-19 crisis, with no user limits on eLearning access.
 PTC hopes these resources will allow disrupted employees to take advantage of unexpected downtime by upskilling their capabilities and returning to work with an advanced level of proficiency.
 Learn more about available resources at PTC University.

-- PTC is making its Onshape SaaS CAD solution and associated learning resources freely available to high schools and universities offering collaborative virtual STEM and 3D CAD classes to students learning at home.
+- PTC made its Onshape SaaS CAD solution and associated learning resources freely available to high schools and universities offering collaborative virtual STEM and 3D CAD classes to students learning at home.

-- Rockwell Automation is partnering with PTC to offer free access to Vuforia Chalk, a collaborative remote assistance tool.
+- Rockwell Automation partnered with PTC to offer free access to Vuforia Chalk, a collaborative remote assistance tool.

-- Rosetta Stone is providing free access to Rosetta Stone for Students and has created a resource center with distance learning tools for teachers, parents, and students.
+- Rosetta Stone provided free access to Rosetta Stone for Students and \created a resource center with distance learning tools for teachers, parents, and students.

-- Salesforce is offering free access to Health Cloud for qualified emergency response teams, call centers, and care management teams for health systems affected by COVID-19.
+- Salesforce offered 30-day free trials of Health Cloud to qualified emergency response teams, call centers, and care management teams for health systems affected by COVID-19.

-- Salesforce is making Quip Starter—a collaborative document and spreadsheet tool that helps remote teams work together effectively—available for free to any Salesforce customer or non-profit organization through September 30, 2020.
+- Salesforce made Quip Starter—a collaborative document and spreadsheet tool that helps remote teams work together effectively—available for free to any Salesforce customer or non-profit organization through September 30, 2020.
 Learn more about Quip here.

-- Starting March 30, Salesforce is hosting a new ongoing series of streaming and on-demand videos on personal wellness and remote work tips through the Trailhead LIVE video platform.
+- Starting March 30, Salesforce started hosting a new ongoing series of streaming and on-demand videos on personal wellness and remote work tips through the Trailhead LIVE video platform.

 - Salesforce launched the AppExchange COVID-19 Resource Center, a resource designed to assist employee, customer, and community needs during the COVID-19 crisis.

-- Salesforce will be offering Salesforce Care Small Business Grants to provide capital to help keep businesses afloat.
+- Salesforce offered Salesforce Care Small Business Grants to provide capital to help keep businesses afloat.